-Suchileaks Is Back Again?
+Suchileaks Back Again?
 An Account Goes Viral On Twitter!

 The History

 It was in March 2017 that Suchileaks had surfaced in the online circuits first.
-It all began with a few tweets which were send out through singer Suchithra Karthik's Twitter handle.
+It all began with a few tweets which were sent out through singer Suchitra Karthik's Twitter handle.
 Later, many fake images of popular celebrities were leaked through the Twitter handle, which paved way for widespread controversies.
 Many of the artists blatantly denied the allegations and claimed the images and videos to be purely morphed whereas certain others maintained a dignified silence.

 What Happened Later

-However, a clarification on what had happened later was given out by Karthik, husband of Suchithra.
+However, a clarification on what had happened later was given out by theatre personality Karthik, Suchitra's husband.
 He revealed that Suchitra was suffering from mental health issues.
-Suchithra also had claimed that her Twitter account, which is currently defunct, was hacked.
+Suchitra also had claimed that her Twitter account, which is currently defunct, was hacked.
 On the other hand, reports also came in that she was flown to London for further treatment.

-What was even more traumatizing was the fact that this particular tag was being miused by many other Twitter handles to send out various pictures.
+What was even more traumatizing was the fact that this particular tag was being misused by many other Twitter handles to send out various pictures.